vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

+Homework for Thursday, September 24, 2020:
+  * Practice for your test!
+  * Finish the rest of 2.1.
+  * Finish the Desmos "Card Sort: Derivative Match" activity from class
+  * Complete the Desmos "Sketchy Derivatives" activity

 Homework for Wednesday, September 23, 2020:
   * Practice for your test!
   * Focus especially on things you did poorly on today.
 Maybe it was finding discontinuities of a piecewise function, maybe it was the limit techniques, whatever.